Mordechai Nessyahu

-Mordechai Nessyahu (מרדכי נסיהו; September 25, 1929 – April 23, 1997) was an Israeli political theorist and philosopher of science, as well as the originator of a worldview he called cosmotheism.
+Mordechai "Doskhi" Nessyahu (מרדכי נסיהו; September 25, 1929 – April 23, 1997) was an Israeli political theorist and philosopher of science, as well as the originator of a worldview he called cosmotheism.

-Biography
+Early life and education

+Nessyahu was born and raised in Haifa to Tzipora (Feiga) and Naftali Zuchman.
+His mother, the daughter of a rebbe from the Skver dynasty of rebbes and a descendant of Mordechai Twersky, abandoned the Haredi world and became an atheist, and she had a great influence on shaping his path.
+He studied at the Hebrew Reali School in Haifa.
+In his youth he was involved in communist activity but abandoned it.
+He served in the history branch of the IDF, where he where he produced, together with Yehoshua Ben-Arieh and others, the book "History of the War of Independence", the official summary of the War of Independence.

+In his youth he was a member of Mapam.

+Author and researcher career

-While studying physics and philosophy at the Hebrew University, Nessyahu began to formulate the worldview he eventually called cosmotheism.
+While studying physics and philosophy at the Hebrew University, Nessyahu began to formulate the worldview he eventually called cosmotheism, they referred to in some sources as cosmodeism.
 He exchanged several letters on the subject with Albert Einstein.
-In 1953 he published a book in Hebrew entitled מדע הקוסמוס וחברת המדע (Cosmic Science and the Scientific Society) which became the foundation of his eventual cosmotheistic formulation.
+In 1953 he published a book in Hebrew entitled Cosmic Science and the Scientific Society which became the foundation of his eventual cosmotheistic formulation.
 Moshe Sharett, soon to be Israel's second prime minister, was so impressed by the book that he shared it with Prime Minister David Ben-Gurion.
 As a result, Nessyahu was appointed Director of the Research Department of the Israeli Labor Party.
-Nessyahu remained in this position until his death.

-In 1968 he met Tsvi Bisk, a new immigrant from the United States, who became his assistant at the Research Department.
-This meeting triggered a renewed interest in cosmotheism with Bisk as his collaborator and translator.
-Numerous English-language drafts of the idea were produced over the years and sent to hundreds of thinkers around the world to solicit their opinions.
-The year he died Nessyahu finally published his work in book form in Hebrew.
+In the 1960s, Nessyahu supported Ben-Gurion in his political struggles within Mapai and was close to the "Ben-Gurion Youth" (including Moshe Dayan and Shimon Peres), but did not leave Mapai with them when Rafi was established.
+After Dayan and Peres returned to the Labor Party, he joined the "Rafi Brigade" within the Labor Party in 1969.
+From that period until his retirement, he was head of the research department at Beit Berl.

+Nessyahu published five ideological and political books.
+Moshe Sharett wrote in the introduction about his book "The Scientific Revolution and the Developing World": "An original book... the fruit of in-depth study by an Israeli thinker and researcher, a member of the new generation."
+Prof. Yehezkel Dror wrote in the introduction about his book "Israel as a Challenge": "The main importance of the book is that it is a pioneering attempt at new thought."